Filipe-Matos-Viriato/chatbot/.kilocode/rules/memory-bank/architecture.md

 The frontend UI includes confirmation dialogues to prevent miscategorization.
 On the backend, an asynchronous worker processes these submissions, chunks and tags the content based on client rules, and **simultaneously updates the Supabase `listings` table with extracted structured metadata and upserts the vectors into Pinecone** with the appropriate `{ client_id, listing_id, development_id }` metadata.

 #### Retrieval Logic
-The RAG service uses a refined retrieval strategy to ensure comprehensive and context-aware responses.
+The RAG service uses a **secure, multi-tenant retrieval strategy** to ensure comprehensive and context-aware responses while maintaining strict client isolation.
 When a query is received:

 -   **If a `listing_id` is present in the external context:**
-    1. A **targeted search** is performed to retrieve chunks specifically matching that `listing_id`.
+    1. A **targeted search** is performed to retrieve chunks specifically matching that `listing_id` within the client's namespace.
     2. If an associated `development_id` is also present, an additional **targeted search** is performed for documents matching that `development_id`.
     3. A **broad search** is also performed to retrieve general documents (where `listing_id` and `development_id` are `null`) and other relevant documents that match query filters (e.g., for comparative queries).
     4. Results from all targeted and broad searches are combined and re-ranked to form the context for the generative model.
 This ensures that specific listing details are prioritized, followed by development details, while still allowing for broader comparisons and general information retrieval.